qwilanikan/qwilanikan.github.io/contra_calling.md

 </span>

 <div class="col three caption">
-	Shoot me an email if you'd, like to book me for a gig!
+	Shoot me an email if you'd like to book me for a gig!
   <br/>
   References available on request.
 </div>